fsprojects/FAKE/help/soft-dependencies.md

     // Or equivalently
     "B" <=?
 "A"

-With this soft dependency, running B will not force A to run, but it means that A must run before B *if* A will be run during the build (due to other dependencies).
+With this soft dependency, running B will not require that A be run first.
+However it does mean that *if* A is run (due to other dependencies) it must be run before B.

 ## Example